filterbuy

 Signs Your Home Is Too Dry

-Watch for these indicators that humidity has dropped too low:
+Watch for these indicators that your humidity has dropped too low:

-That last point surprises most homeowners.
-Without adequate moisture, dust and particulates stay airborne longer instead of settling.
+That last one surprises most homeowners.
+Without enough moisture, dust and particulates stay airborne longer instead of settling.
 Your furnace filter ends up capturing more debris in less time.

 Signs Your Home Is Too Humid

-High humidity also encourages dust mite populations to thrive—a common trigger for allergies and asthma.
+High humidity also helps dust mites thrive, a common trigger for allergies and asthma.

 How to Measure and Control Winter Humidity